 Unfortunately…

-This breed used to be a solid blue-gray, and many of the photos that you see online will be only of solid blue-gray specimens, but in “real” life, breeders have developed the British Shorthair into a variety of different colors including black, white, cream, red, blue, silver, and golden.
-They’re also available in a variety of patterns as well including the traditional solid coloring as well as tabby, and bicolor.
+This breed used to be a solid blue-gray, and many of the photos that you see online will be only of concrete blue-gray specimens, but in “real” life, breeders have developed the British Shorthair into a variety of different colors, including black, white, cream, red, blue, silver, and golden.
+They’re also available in various patterns, including the traditional solid coloring, tabby, and bicolor.

 British Shorthairs…

-Are extremely tolerate cats.
-Meaning that they’ll put up with a lot.
-Whether that be a young child running around, another house pet or a ton of visitors to the home.
-In all of these situations, the British Shorthair will just take things in stride.
+They are exceptionally tolerant cats, meaning they’ll put up with a lot.
+Whether that be a young child running around, another house pet, or many visitors to the home, in all of these situations, the British Shorthair will take things in stride.
+He won’t stress out, jump around the place, or “meow” incessantly.
+Instead, he’ll probably give you a look that will seem to say, “Really?”
+And then go about their business.

-Looking for a really magnificent looking creature that will be happy to share your home with you and take a nice nap with you when he is ready for one, then we here at IndulgeYourPet believe you would find it hard to find a better companion animal out there.
+Are you looking for a cat that will make you the center of their universe or one that will want to play with you all day and all night?
+Well then, the British Shorthair probably isn’t your cup of tea.
+But suppose you’re looking for a magnificent-looking creature that will be happy to share your home with you and take a nice nap when he is ready.
+In that case, we at IndulgeYourPet believe you would find it hard to find a better companion animal out there.

 Which brings us to…

-The last topic we want to discuss when it comes to the adoption of any new pet which is the importance of being a responsible pet owner.
-And because we all know how important it is to spay and neuter your animals and be sure they get all their vaccinations and immunizations, we want to focus on one other important thing to consider which is pet insurance.
+The last topic we want to discuss when adopting any new pet is the importance of being a responsible pet owner.
+And because we all know how important it is to spay and neuter your animals and be sure they get all their vaccinations and immunizations, we want to focus on one other important thing to consider: pet insurance.
+Unless you have thousands of dollars in your bank account right now that can be immediately used to pay for any medical emergency for your new pet, as a responsible pet owner, you should consider purchasing a pet insurance policy for all your animals.

 No, of course not.
 But until you know what these “types” of policies will and won’t cover and until you know how much these “types” of policies cost, how will you know whether or not a pet insurance policy isn’t “right” for you?

-For more information about who we “feel” currently offers the “best” pet insurance policies in the industry, we would encourage you to check out our Top 10 Best Pet Insurance Companies article.
+For more information about who we “feel” currently offers the “best” pet insurance policies, we encourage you to check out our Top 10 Best Pet Insurance Companies article.

 TY for the help